tpolecat/atto/README.md

 ### Documentation

 Behold:

 - A wee REPL [tutorial](http://tpolecat.github.io/2014/04/13/atto-tutorial.html).
 (The only change from the 0.1 version is the new import for Spire combinators).
 - A variety of tasty [examples](https://github.com/tpolecat/atto/tree/master/example/src/main/scala/atto/example).
-- Here's the [Scaladoc](http://tpolecat.github.io/doc/atto/0.2/api/#atto.Atto$) but it's kind of grim at the moment.
 - Read the source!
 Perhaps start with the [parser definitions](https://github.com/tpolecat/atto/tree/master/core/src/main/scala/atto/parser).

 ### Contributors